Galerie nächst St. Stephan: History of the Site

 The rooms in which the Galerie nächst St. Stephan is located have served as an art gallery since 1923, when Otto Kallir founded the Neue Galerie.
 Kallir (also Nirenstein) was Jewish and had to flee the country in 1938, when Austria was annexed to Nazi Germany.
-After living in Paris, he immigrated to New York, where he founded the Galerie St. Etienne (“St. Etienne” being “St. Stephan” in French).
+After living in Paris, he immigrated to New York, where he founded the Galerie St. Etienne ("St. Etienne" being "St. Stephan" in French).
 He is credited with introducing Gustav Klimt, Egon Schiele, and Oskar Kokoschka to the US.
 The gallery in New York still exists today and is run by his granddaughter, Jane Kallir.
 After he left Vienna, Vita Künstler served as the head of the Neue Galerie until 1952.

 History of Galerie nächst St. Stephan

+In 1954, the painter Gertie Fröhlich introduced Otto Kallir to the then priest and future Monseigneur Otto Mauer, Otto Kallir wanted his daughter Eva Kallir, who was a friend of Fröhlich, to run the gallery in Grünangergasse; however Eva Kallir had no desire to pursue this career path.
+Fröhlich wanted to run the gallery herself, but was considered too young.
+Fröhlich then convinced Mauer, who had an affinity for collecting artworks, to run the gallery, and make her his confidant.
+As a student at the Academy of Fine Arts Vienna, Gertie Fröhlich was in a unique position to introduce her peers to Mauer.
+For example, she initiated and curated the first "Weihnachtsausstellung junger Künstler" [Christmas Exhibition of Young Artists]—which became a recurring event at the gallery.

-In 1954, Monseigneur Otto Mauer took over the gallery, giving it the new name Galerie St. Stephan (it was later renamed Galerie nächst St. Stephan in 1964).
+Monseigneur Otto Mauer took over the gallery, giving it the new name Galerie St. Stephan (it was renamed Galerie nächst St. Stephan in 1964).
 Under this new name, the gallery would go on to become known as one of the most long-standing art institutions in Vienna.
 When Otto Mauer first founded the gallery, the cultural climate in Vienna was not very open to avant-garde art.
 He therefore took it upon himself to create a unique place where these artists could express themselves.
 With his dedication and remarkable intellect, he focused on content from the beginning.
 He created a platform for artists like Herbert Boeckl, Wolfgang Hollegha, Josef Mikl, Markus Prachensky, and Arnulf Rainer to exchange ideas about art.
 He was well-known all over Europe as an orator, collector, organizer, and friend of artists, and he worked to establish the gallery on an international level and initiated an active dialogue with the international avant-garde art scene.
 In 1958, he organized the first of many international art talks, bringing together art theoreticians and artists from Austria and the world in the Seckau Abbey in Styria.
 This taking stock of trends within contemporary art on a regular basis would become a gallery tradition that continues to this day.
 Otto Mauer remained the director of the Galerie nächst St. Stephan until his death in 1973.
 His gallery's program included Art Informel, contemporary architecture, installations (including those by Joseph Beuys), conceptual painting, and contemporary sculpture.